-Exercise 1: Introduction to ArcGIS Software

-Synopsis of Class 3, GIS in Water Resources, Fall 2011
+Exercise 1: Introduction to ArcGIS Software Synopsis of Class 3, GIS in Water Resources, Fall 2014

 In this class, you are going to see a "hands-on" demonstration of how to use ArcGIS.
-At the end of this exercise, you should be able to create a map of a set of observation sites, create a graph of data measured at those sites, and present the map and the graph in a single-page Word Processor document.
+At the end of this exercise, you should be able to create a map of a set of observation sites, create a graph of data measured at those sites, present the map and the graph in a single-page Word Processor document, and create a web map in ArcGIS Online.
 Graphs or charts can be created in ArcGIS, but nicer ones can be created in Excel, so we'll do the graphing task both ways so that you can compare the results.

 In ArcMap, there are two environments in which you deal with map data: the data view and the layout view.
 The data view is used nearly all the time for creating map displays and querying the information when you want to explore the information yourself.
-The layout view is used when you want to publish a formal map with a scale bar, north arrow, title, and so on.
+The layout view is used when you want to publish a formal map with a legend, scale bar, north arrow, title, and so on.

-In the data view in ArcMap, by default the contents of the map are displayed on the right hand side, and on the left hand side is a table of contents, which lists the map layers.
-In this exercise, you'll deal first with layers that are simple feature classes showing points of measurement of evaporation and polygons of the Texas counties and state boundaries.
-Each layer has properties which define the type of information it contains, the coordinate system, and how the data should be symbolized or displayed.
+In the data view in ArcMap, by default the contents of the map are displayed on the right hand side, and on the left hand side is a table of contents, which lists the map layers, presented in data frames.
+In this exercise, you'll deal first with thematic layers that are simple feature classes showing points of measurement of pan evaporation and polygons of the Texas counties and state boundary.
+Each data frame has properties which define the type of information it contains, the coordinate system, and how the data should be symbolized or displayed.
 ArcMap distinguishes which layers are of points, lines and areas, and orders them with points displayed first, then lines, then areas, in the table of contents.
 This defines the order in which they are presented in the map display.
-ArcMap can display different kinds of information and it can adjust the display of layers that have different coordinate systems so they are viewed in a common coordinate system.
+When we add a GIS layer, the data frame will acquire the coordinate system parameters that are embedded in that map layer.
+ArcMap can display different layers that have different coordinate systems/projection 'on-the-fly projection' which means that it can display data stored in one coordinate system as if it were in another coordinate system.
+The new projection is used for temporary display and query purposes only; the actual data is not altered.

-Another tab in ArcMap invokes ArcCatalog, which is like a Windows Explorer for geographic data.
+A tab in ArcMap invokes ArcCatalog, which is like a Windows Explorer for geographic data.
 This enables you to investigate the contents of a folder of geographic data and to preview each layer individually before the data are displayed in ArcMap.
-There is a geography preview, which shows a map of the data and a table preview, which shows its attributes.
+There is a geography preview, which shows a map of the data and a table preview, which shows its attributes, the tabular data.
 Layer properties provide a description of the layer, a definition of its spatial coordinate system, and the specification of the format and name of each of its attribute fields.
 You can see how GIS information is tightly controlled - this is necessary so that information from disparate sources can be synthesized in a proper manner.